jimmac/blog.jimmac.eu/_posts/2024-09-24-wallpapers/2024-09-24-wallpapers.md

 <source src="{{site.url}}{{page.url}}pixels-timelapse.mp4" type="video/mp4">
 </video>

-The dark variant of `Pills` has received some lighting and shading updates and features a subtle sub surface scattering shading.
+The dark variant of `Pills` also got some love with lighting and shading tweaks, including a subtle subsurface scattering effect.

-As for new additions, this release has quite a few.
-I've worked with Dominik Baran to deliver a tube-map-inspired vector wallpaper, which I'm a big fan of.
-As a wink to the Vera Molnar a simple geometric `Mollnar` is making use of the SVG format.
+As for the new wallpapers, there are a few cool additions this release.
+I collaborated with *Dominik Baran* to create a tube-map-inspired vector wallpaper, which I’m particularly into.
+There’s also `Mollnar`, a nod to Vera Molnar, using simple geometric shapes in SVG format.

-Majorty of our wallpapers are still bitmap, as our renderers don't quite provide means to fight color banding.
-Some designs are much more efficient as simple vector artowk though.
-Other platforms seem to lean into mesh gradients which we also currently have to render into bitmaps.
+Most of our wallpapers are still bitmaps, largely because our rendering tools don’t yet handle color banding well with vectors.
+For now, even designs that would work better as vectors—like mesh gradients—get converted to bitmaps.

-Some more abstract shapes have been introduced -- `Sheet` and `Swoosh`.
-Can't have enough pixel icons, so a few variants of oldschool single bit aesthetic comes with `LCD` and `LCD-rainbow`.
-Both are rendered with a simulated screen vibe, even though the realism breaks apart in the color gradient variant.
+We’ve introduced some new abstract designs as well -- meet `Sheet` and `Swoosh`.
+And for fans of pixel art, we’ve added `LCD` and its colorful sibling, `LCD-rainbow`.
+Both give off that retro screen vibe, even if the color gradient realism isn’t real-world accurate.

-And last but not least a bit of visually overwheling `Symbolic Soup`, which will probably not appeal to everyone, but provides some variety in the default selection.
+Lastly, there’s `Symbolic Soup`, which is, well... a bit chaotic.
+It might not be everyone’s cup of tea, but it definitely adds variety.

 ## Preview